There a many ways to seek and plan for opportunities to make small but effective changes to diet behaviour.

 As discussed in The costs of dietary treatment, eating well does not have to be expensive.
 Here are some tips to help you succeed:

-- Buy an extra non-perishable item, such as caned or dried beans and legumes or small bag of rice, every time you do grocery shopping to stock up.
+- Buy an extra non-perishable item, such as canned or dried beans and legumes or small bag of rice, every time you do grocery shopping to stock up

-- Every time when cooking at home, make at least one extra portion to freeze for the future.
+- Whenever cooking at home, make at least one extra portion to freeze for the future

-- Spend 30-40 minutes each week planning meals and making grocery list.
+- Spend 30-40 minutes each week planning meals and making a grocery list

-- Aim to buy only the items on your grocery list whilst shopping.
+- Aim to buy only the items on your grocery list while shopping

-- Products placed on upper and lower shelf are usually cheaper than those at the eye level.
+- Products placed on the upper and lower shelf are usually cheaper than those at the eye level

-- Shopping and cooking with a friend or relative could help share expenses, provide support and skills, and exchange knowledge.
+- Shopping and cooking with friends or relatives could help share expenses, provide support and skills, and exchange knowledge.

 Supporting someone to improve diet

-Providing empathetic and supportive environment that encourages personal growth is fundamental to supporting someone make dietary changes:
+Providing an empathetic and supportive environment that encourages personal growth is fundamental to helping someone to make dietary changes:

 - Don’t give up.